JavaTutorialConnoisseur/nixvim/README.md

 To-Do's
 -------

-Fill in this README <!-- TODO: -->
+Set up DAP stuff
+Move some telescope stuff to the 'styled' telescope thing Fix snippies & check out if friendly-snippets is optimal or not

 Think about plugin categorization
 Change the `default.nix` hell

-Check out if friendly-snippets is optimal or not

-Move some telescope stuff to the 'styled' telescope thing

 Un-hardcode (read from custom theme) colors in:
     - lualine